DanielsRT/DanielsRT/README.md

 # 👋 Hi, I'm Rob!

 Welcome to my GitHub profile!
-I'm passionate about technology, open-source, and building impactful solutions.
+I'm passionate about technology, open-source, and machine learning.

 ---

 ## 🚀 About Me

-- 🎓 Student exploring the world of software engineering and computer science.
+- 🎓 Student exploring the world of machine learning and computer science.
-- 🌱 Always learning and expanding my horizon in development, AI, and web technologies.
+- 🌱 Always learning and expanding my horizon in AI and development practices.
-- 🔭 Currently building projects in cybersecurity, machine learning, and full stack web applications.
+- 🔭 Currently building projects in data analytics, machine learning, and full stack web applications.

 ---